Updated on July 5, 2026

 The clearest example is Amazon.
 The LaserShip network was an early Amazon Same-Day delivery partner, and OnTrac continues to deliver Amazon orders in its regional footprint, so a parcel that starts in an Amazon fulfillment center can finish on an OnTrac route.
 If you are matching an OnTrac number to an Amazon purchase, our Amazon order tracking guide explains how Amazon order IDs and carrier tracking numbers relate.

 OnTrac also delivers for a wide range of other retailers and marketplaces, from large department stores and apparel brands to third-party sellers on platforms like eBay order tracking, where sellers choose regional carriers to cut cost and speed up delivery inside the United States.
+Cross-border marketplaces such as Shein and Temu also send large volumes into the OnTrac footprint, with OnTrac frequently handling the domestic last mile after the parcel clears entry into the country.
 Because retailers frequently split shipments across carriers, a single multi-item order can arrive as several parcels, some on OnTrac and some on USPS or FedEx.
 Whenever you have the OnTrac number, you can track every OnTrac leg of those orders in one place using the tracker on this page.

 OnTrac Common Questions: